cryptax/talks/BSidesMunich-2020/nespresso-techinfo.md

 ### Flow Meter

 Close to the lower chip, there is a QR code with: `46501-1-1.11-D-1609400629` There is another circuit which is the Flow Meter.
-We can buy one online for 54 AU [ebay](https://www.ebay.com.au/itm/Krups-Nespresso-Card-PCB-Flow-Meter-Prodigio-XN410-XN411-EN170-EN270-C70-D70-/184039391585).
-It is probably this [Control Module for 30pounds](https://www.4delonghi.co.uk/coffee-maker/nespresso/coffee-maker-control-module/product.pl?pid=3748697&path=606454,641008&refine=pcb)
+We can buy one online for 25 GBP [ebay](https://www.ebay.co.uk/itm/223597085470).

 ## Bluetooth security modes